 Knowing how to close full-screen mode gives you more options depending on your preference or the situation.
 You can exit full-screen mode using your keyboard, clicking on the green circle in an app’s window, and using the View tab in the menu bar.
 Take note that the process of managing full screen is different from that of how to zoom on Mac.

 Remember that downloading apps and other files regularly tends to result in your Mac accumulating unwanted junk.
 To avoid this, we recommend using MacKeeper’s Safe Cleanup tool: not only does it get rid of clutter on your Mac, like junk files, but it also optimizes it for better performance.
-Finally, consider using window managers for Mac to control multiple windows and improve your productivity.
+Finally, consider using one of the window managers for Mac to control multiple screens and improve your productivity.